 Fawn is one of the other original standard colors besides Brindle.
 Fawn is a reddish-brown color.
 Some fawn-colored boxers have white markings on their chest and paws so they are known as fawn and white boxers.

-6. Black or Reverse Brindle Boxer
+6. Reverse Brindle Boxer

 This color of the boxer is advertised as rare.
 Black is not one of the standard acceptable colors, but it does appear among all three breeds.
 It’s the appearance of a black color, such as a very dark brown rather than being a true black for boxers.
 Also called reverse brindle, it is a heavy, dark brindle of very dark brown or fawn brindle on a very dark brown base.
 The coloring is lighter and more pronounced against the base as opposed to a traditional brindle.